princefelix-23/CST8915_Assignment2/README.md

 4. **Test the Store Front and Store Admin:**

-   - Use the external IP addressfound in step 3 to access the Store Front and Store Admin.
+   - Use the external IP address found in step 3 to access the Store Front and Store Admin.

 ## Microservice Repositories